Long Pond Community Solar

 Our Maine-built Solar Farm will generate savings and local solar energy

-Community Solar Farms make it possible for every Mainer to save money and reduce carbon pollution, without having to put solar panels on your property.
+Community Solar Farms make it possible for every Mainer to save money and reduce carbon pollution, without having to put solar panels on their property.
 ReVision Energy’s newest solar farm, Long Pond Community Solar Farm (CSF), is located on Mount Desert Island.

 The Long Pond CSF is unique in that it sits on an old landfill, granting new value to an otherwise unusable site.
 Versant customers can sign up to join the solar farm and secure low cost, locally generated solar energy for years to come!